-We need your help to raise the $12,000 cost of funding the program for one year.
+We need your help to raise the additional $8,000 needed to fund the program for the spring 2022 and summer 2022 sessions.
 Help us reach our goal!

 Under the guidance of Teaching Artist Valerie Orth and Program Director Milad Vosgueritchian, a dozen Palestinian youth will get an introduction to beatmaking, songwriting, and empowered communication skills over a period of eight weeks.